jameshfisher/jameshfisher.com/_posts/2016-11-30-c-multiline-literal.md

 ---
-title: "How do I write a multi-line string literal in C?"
+title: How do I write a multi-line string literal in C?
+tags:
+  - c
+  - programming
+taggedAt: '2024-03-26'
 ---

 What ways do we have to define large string literals in C?
 Let's take this example: